 Why do we think this is the only reality?
 Perhaps there are other realities and other modes of experiencing the Universe?

 We grow up immersed in a cultural narrative.
 This is skewed and distorted under the dominant worldview.
+Moving beyond this distortion necessary to see motivates behind the narrative.
 If you go to different places on the globe, you will see first-hand how different things can be.
-Defining your own reality is much easier once you discover the possibilities.
+Reframing reality is much easier once you discover the possibilities.
 And what we gain from travel is only a hint of the possibilities.

 We can only see these other possibilities when we escape the collective illusion.
 This is the illusion created by the dominant cultural narrative.